Should I install the new macOS/iOS beta?

 So instead of using untested, broken software that may waste your time and erase your data, we recommend sticking to official, stable releases.

-What about the inevitable public beta period?
+What about public betas?

 Can I submit bug reports anyway?